DUE TO HIGH DEMAND, THIS TEA IS SOLD OUT

 Our Yu Long Green Tea is made from the Jin Xuan cultivar.
 These are tea bushes responsible for the rich, creamy, and milky taste of Milk Oolong Tea.

 Jade Dragon is like no other – green tea with some creaminess that resembles Taiwanese Milk Oolong, yet more crisp and refreshing.
-In making this unique green tea, Mr. Young and Mr. Zhang applied the shaking technique – one of the crucial steps in producing oolong tea.
+In making this unique green tea, Mr. Yang and Mr. Zhang applied the shaking technique – one of the crucial steps in producing oolong tea.
 This step helps to increase the fragrance and bring out more taste.
 The tea undergoes wood firing, which gives it a mild and pleasant smokiness.

 This green tea leaves a delightful sweet aftertaste on the palate, with roasted nuts and tropical fruit notes.
 A sublime green tea to enjoy during an afternoon tea session!

 The Yu Long Green Tea has loosely twisted dry leaves, which are thick and solid.
 The color varies between dark jade and khaki, with occasional brownish hues.
 A high, intensive aroma mixes notes of chestnut, ripe fruits and smoke.
 A potent taste gradually opens up in sweet and creamy nuances.
 The ongoing brews will slowly uncover hints of tropical fruits and nuts roasted over an open fire.